 35.3.16.4 Nonsimultaneous transmit and receive (NSTR) operation

-An AP affiliated with an AP MLD that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) may choose not to transmit any frame corresponding to that AC due to expected interference caused by the transmission at the STA operating on the other link of an NSTR link pair that the link belongs to within the intended recipient non-AP MLD and due to lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.
+An AP affiliated with an AP MLD that has gained the right to initiate the transmission of a frame, of a specific AC, on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) may choose not to transmit any frame corresponding to that AC due to the expected interference caused by the transmission at the non-AP (#16880) STA operating on the other link of an NSTR link pair that the link belongs to, within the intended recipient non-AP MLD and due to lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.

-A non-AP STA affiliated with a non-AP MLD operating on a link of an NSTR link pair that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) or that is enabled by an AP that is the TXOP holder to use a portion of the obtained TXOP through the rules for Triggered TXOP sharing in 35.2.1.2 (Triggered TXOP sharing procedure)may choose not to transmit any frame corresponding to that AC due to expected interference caused by the transmission at the non-AP STA operating on the other link of the NSTR link pair within the non-AP MLD and due to lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.
+A non-AP STA affiliated with a non-AP MLD operating on a link of an NSTR link pair that has gained the right to initiate the transmission of a frame. of a specific AC, on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) or that is enabled by an AP that is a (#15127) TXOP holder to use a portion of the obtained TXOP through the rules for triggered (#16877) TXOP sharing in 35.2.1.2 (Triggered TXOP sharing procedure) (#16878) may choose not to transmit any frame corresponding to that AC due to expected interference caused by the transmission at the non-AP STA operating on the other link of the NSTR link pair within the non-AP MLD and due to lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.

-An AP or non-AP STA affiliated with an MLD that has gained the right to initiate transmission of a frame as described in 10.23.2.4 (Obtaining an EDCA TXOP) for an AC but does not transmit any frame corresponding to that AC for the reasons stated above may:
+An AP or non-AP STA affiliated with an MLD that has gained the right to initiate the transmission of a frame as described in 10.23.2.4 (Obtaining an EDCA TXOP) for a specific AC, but does not transmit any frames corresponding to that AC for the reasons stated above shall perform one of the following actions (#16879):

-—invoke a backoff for the EDCAF associated with that AC as allowed per item h) of 10.23.2.2 (EDCA backoff procedure)
+—invoke a backoff for the EDCAF associated with that AC, as allowed per h) of 10.23.2.2 (EDCA backoff procedure)

-—consider the transmit queue for that AC as empty until any frame exists in the queue which if transmitted, the transmitter determines, will not cause an unacceptable level of interference caused by transmission at the STA operating on the other link of (#16247)an NSTR link pair that the AP or non-AP STA belongs to, at which time the queue is considered to have become nonempty and backoff is invoked per the procedure described in item a) of 10.23.2.2 (EDCA backoff procedure) regardless of whether the medium is busy or not.
+—consider the transmit queue for that AC, as empty, until any frame exists in the queue which if transmitted, the transmitter determines, will not cause an unacceptable level of interference caused by transmission at the non-AP (#16880) STA operating on the other link of (#16247)an NSTR link pair that the AP or non-AP STA belongs to.
+The queue is then considered to have become nonempty and backoff is invoked per the procedure described in a) of 10.23.2.2 (EDCA backoff procedure), regardless of whether the medium is busy or not.

-An AP affiliated with an AP MLD should not transmit a frame that solicits an immediate response to a non-AP STA that is affiliated with a non-AP MLD on a link that is a member of one or more NSTR link pairs for that non-AP MLD, if the immediate response is expected to overlap in time with group addressed MPDUs scheduled on a link that is a member of any of those NSTR link pairs and any of the other non-AP STA(s) affiliated with the non-AP MLD is expected to be receiving those group addressed MPDUs.
+An AP affiliated with an AP MLD should not transmit a frame that solicits an immediate response to a non-AP STA that is affiliated with a non-AP MLD, on a link that is a member of one or more NSTR link pairs for that non-AP MLD, if the immediate response is expected to overlap in time with group addressed MPDUs scheduled on a link that is a member of any of those NSTR link pairs and any of the other non-AP STA(s) affiliated with the non-AP MLD is expected to be receiving those group addressed MPDUs.